DerekCuevas/contact-list-model/README.md

 This is a small Objective-C set of examples (think of it as a playground) that highlight a number of core Objective-C features.
 Some of which include:

 - Core Objective-C (Foundation) data types (NSString, NSArray, NSDictionaries) and some of their mutable counterparts
-- Lazy Initialization of Properties
 - Properties
+- Lazy initialization of Properties
 - Class Methods, Instance Methods, Accessor Methods
 - Blocks
 - Categories